 On top of (2) through (5), note that ICC management reserves the right to declare any player ineligible for a certain class.
 Their reasoning need not be given, and there is no appeals process.
 We appreciate the cooperation of all participants in keeping this contest friendly, honorable, and running smoothly.

-Cash prizes will be paid by check.
+Cash prizes will be paid by PayPal.
 Other payment methods may be possible, but require the approval of ICC.